yizeyi18/ScalES/doc/refactor2020.rst

   DEFINITELY be needed when changing to non-orthorhombic cells (see periodtable.cpp for more information under FIXME)

+- [ ] The wavefun format, instead of (ir, icom, iband), maybe it is better to rearrange it to be (ir, iband, icom).
+By letting the last component of the tensor to be the component, we may use it for spin / k-points laters.

 Plans for further developments in PWDFT